Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations: Finite-temperature reduced density matrix functional theory

-The functional $\mathcal{F}[\gamma]$ is defined on the set of 1RDMs coming from SDOs of the form of Eq. \eq{eq.deq}.
-The conditions to ensure that an arbitrary 1RDM comes from such a SDO are unknown.
-This set of 1RDMs is a subset of the set of all ensemble-N-representable 1RDMs.
-Therefore, following ideas of Valone \cite{Valone.1980} and Lieb \cite{Lieb.1983}, the domain of $\Omega[\gamma]$ can be extended to the whole set of ensemble-N-representable 1RDMs.
-The new universal functional $\mathfrak{F}[\gamma]$ as well as the grand potential functional $\Omega[\gamma]$ then become
+Notice a subtlety involved with defining the universal functional in Eq.~(\ref{F.gamma_eq}).
+In our proof we considered a restricted set of 1RDMs, namely those coming from eq-SDOs given by Eq.~\Eq{eq.deq}.
+However, the conditions to ensure that an arbitrary 1RDM comes from such a SDO are unknown.
+Nevertheless, following ideas of Valone\cite{V80} and Lieb\cite{L83} we can resolve this subtle point and extend the domain of $\Omega[\gamma]$ to the whole set of ensemble-N-representable 1RDMs.
+Accordingly we can now define the universal functional as

-(The corresonding zero-temperature formulation is also sometimes referred to as the \textit{grand canonical ensemble formulation} \cite{Yang_Zhang_Ayers.2000}).